PDOK/DEPRECATED_mapserver-wfs-postgis/README.md

 # Natura2000 example

 ## Introduction
 This is a example implementation of our [Docker base image](https://github.com/PDOK/mapserver-wfs-postgis).
-It contains a mapfile natura2000.map and a geopackage natura2000.gpkg containing the vector data.
+It contains a mapfile natura2000.map and needs a Postgis database containing the vector data.

 ## Usage
 ```